National Battlefield Site

 National Scenic Trail

-The Natchez Trace National Scenic Trail consists of five sections of hiking trail running roughly parallel to the Natchez Trace Parkway, a 444-mile, scenic motor road.
-The foot trails total more than 60 miles, offer opportunities to explore wetlands, swamps, hardwood forest, rock outcroppings, overlooks, and the history of the area.
-Established in 1983, the trail is part of the National Park Service and the National Trails System.
+The Natchez Trace National Scenic Trail consists of five sections of hiking trail running roughly parallel to the 444-mile long Natchez Trace Parkway scenic motor road.
+The foot trails total more than 60 miles, and offer opportunities to explore wetlands, swamps, hardwood forest, rock outcroppings, overlooks, and the history of the area.
+For What's Open What's Close visit www.nps.gov/natr/planyourvisit/what-is-open-what-is-closed.htm

 National Military Park